benc-uk/kube-workshop/08-helm-ingress/readme.md

 - The controller is simply an instance of a HTTP reverse proxy running in one or mode _Pods_ with a _Service_ in front of it.
 - It implements the [Kubernetes controller pattern](https://kubernetes.io/docs/concepts/architecture/controller/#controller-pattern) scanning for _Ingress_ resources to be created in the cluster, when it finds one, it reconfigures itself based on the rules and configuration within that _Ingress_, in order to route traffic.
-- There are [MANY ingress controllers available](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/#additional-controllers) but we will use a very common and simple one, the NGNIX ingress controller maintained by the Kubernetes project
+- There are [MANY ingress controllers available](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/#additional-controllers) but we will use a very common and simple one, the [NGINX ingress controller](https://kubernetes.github.io/ingress-nginx/) maintained by the Kubernetes project

 Helm greatly simplifies setting this up, down to a single command.
 Run the following: